systems-nuts/unifico/README.md

 ```

 * Use `llvm-config --unifico-flags` to check which of these are enabled in the current build.
+* The LLVM repo for Unifico is currently hosted at: https://github.com/blackgeorge-boom/llvm-unifico

 ### How to build `init` and `aligned` binaries